Jamie Evans: Career

 Evans is the CEO and co-founder of Herbacée, a non-alcoholic French-inspired cannabis wine brand.
+In 2025, her company joined Iconic Tonics, a hemp and cannabis-infused beverage company led by Snoop Dogg.

 Recognition

 In 2018, Evans was named a "Top 40 Under 40 Tastemaker" by Wine Enthusiast magazine and a "SevenFifty Daily Drinks Innovator" by SevenFifty Daily.
+In 2023, she was named a "Top 40 Under 40" by Marijuana Venture magazine.